Tesseract (band): Odyssey/Scala, Polaris and Errai EP (2014–2016)

-Sonder (2017–present)
+Sonder and Portals (2017–2021)

 Writing for Sonder was done throughout 2017.
 The band released the promo single, "Smile", on 23 June 2017.
 Several band members, including Acle Kahney and Amos Williams, acknowledged that the single was not a complete final mix and it would be further refined before its release on Sonder.
 According to Amos on Kscope's website, "We have a solid idea of where we would like to take this track on the next album, as it is in no way finished."
 Tesseract's fourth studio album, Sonder, was announced on 8 February 2018.
 The lead single, "Luminary", was also released on 8 February, and a second single, "King", was released on 16 March.
 The full album was released on 20 April 2018.

 Dan Tompkins began to pursue a solo career during this period, releasing his first solo album Castles in 2019 and his second Ruins in 2020.
 Castles has a dark pop/electronic rock sound, whilst Ruins is a progressive metal re-working of Castles with a brand new song "The Gift" (a collaboration between him and Matt Heafy of Trivium).

 In 2020, Tesseract performed Portals, described as a "live cinematic experience" as a ticketed online stream.
 Drummer Jay Postones was replaced by Mike Malyan (drummer of Monuments) for the event, since Postones chose to stay in Texas due to the necessary two-week isolation from the COVID-19 pandemic.
+On 27 August 2021, an audio version of Portals was released as the band's second live album.

+Regrowth EP and War of Being (2022–present)

-In 2022, Tesseract released Regrowth, a special double A-side to raise money for the people of Ukraine.
+In 2022, Tesseract released Regrowth, a two-song EP to raise money for the people of Ukraine.
 "These songs have been in the TesseracT domain for a while.
 We had developed them for album 5, but they just weren't the right fit for where that album has headed.
-Rather than have them slowly decay on a server somewhere, we felt they could do something good, no matter how small? [sic]" Tesseract also finished recording their fifth studio album which will be released in mid-2023.
+Rather than have them slowly decay on a server somewhere, we felt they could do something good, no matter how small? [sic]" Tesseract also finished recording their fifth studio album, War of Being, which was released on 15 September 2023.
+On 12 July, the lead single and title track was released.
+On 16 August, the band unveiled the second single "The Grey".
+On 13 September, two days before the album release, the band released the third single "Legion" along with a music video.